nxskok/pasias/docs/24-pcfa.md

 * sophisticated in art and music

 \end{multicols}
+I don't know what a "circumplex" is, but I know it's not one of those "hat" accents that they have in French.
 The data are in [link](http://www.utsc.utoronto.ca/~butler/d29/personality.txt).
 The columns `PERS01` through `PERS44` represent the above traits.